c-blake/cligen/python/cg.md

 or some other Plang thing.
 Happy to give credit where it's due if anyone knows.

-[^2]: If this turns out to be popular, I can add a few more things like `$PQ` and put it on PyPI or some such.
+[^2]: If this turns out to be popular, I can add a few more things like `$PQ` and put it on PyPI or some such.  `NO_COLOR` after https://nocolor.org/ (since almost anything can be usefully piped to `less -r`).

 [^3]: In math&physics, folks even switch to Greek & "double struck" Latin fonts like symbols for sets of numbers, such as complex numbers, ℂ.  That domain has